Fast Contact-Implicit Model-Predictive Control: Contact-Implicit Model Predictive Control

-To reduce the computational cost of this optimization, we exploit both the sparsity pattern and the property that most of $R_w$ remains constant across iterations \cite{Yamazaki2017} and, therefore, can be pre-computed offline.
+To reduce the computational cost of this routine, we exploit both the sparsity pattern and the property that most of $R_w$ remains constant across iterations and, therefore, can be pre-factorized offline \cite{yamazaki2017structure}.